sandypockets/easy-dates-picker/README.md

 Is this the right library for me?

-- [x] Your project does not use a virtual DOM.
-- [x] You need a date picker with zero external dependencies.
+- You need a date picker with zero external dependencies.
-- [x] You're looking for a library that offers both single and range date selection.
+- You need both single and/or range date selection.
-- [x] Customization is key for your project, and you require a date picker that can be easily styled and configured.
+- You need a localized date picker with translations included .
-- [x] Accessibility and cross-browser compatibility are important for your project.
+- Accessibility and cross-browser compatibility are important for your project.
+- You need a date picker that can be easily styled beyond the defaults.
+- Your project does not use a virtual DOM.
-- [x] You need a date picker that's fast to set up.
+- You need a date picker that's lightning fast to set up.

-## Usage
+## Getting started

 ### Package manager

 ```bash